ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 Integration tests

-- Dependt flaky test only after non flaky run (example, integrations tests run only after basic performance tests or infrastucture liveness checks )
+- Depend flaky test only after non flaky run (example, integrations tests run only after basic performance tests or infrastructure liveness checks )
 - Temporal condition is changed to be event based(logic) condition.
-- Increase hardware resources provided to test (faster testsrun)
+- Increase hardware resources provided to test (faster tests run)

 ### For brittle

 Brittle tests is `skipped` with reference to failures to unblock merge queue.

-These should be fixed is agreeably less brittle way to avoid failure repetition.
+These should be fixed is an agreeably less brittle way to avoid failure repetition.

 **Example**

 before after,

-invarint of amount and relation
+invariant of amount and relation

 There are many other ways to make tests less brittle.